Version 1.10 | 05 December 2023

 Our full Privacy Notice below explains this in greater detail.

-This policy applies to the following businesses:
+This notice applies to the following businesses:

-The registered office of all of the above entities is at Stratus House, Emperor Way, Exeter Business Park, Exeter, EX1 3QS.
+The registered office of all of the above entities is Stratus House, Emperor Way, Exeter Business Park, Exeter, EX1 3QS.

 The meaning of ‘personal data’ refers to any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
 It may include (but is not limited to):